Learn about Pathways TN and how it is doing so much more than just preparing students for a future career.

 Tag Archives | College and Career Readiness

 The third annual P16 Career Exploration Fair connected eighth grade students with workforce representatives and higher education faculty to learn about career pathways.

-Elizabeth Smith, English teacher in Metro Nashville Public Schools, explains how AP classes are challenging but help students be more successful in the future.
+Elizabeth Smith, a now-retired English teacher in Metro Nashville Public Schools, explains how AP classes are challenging but help students be more successful in the future.